scottsullivan/pIOIO_blink/README.md

   }
 ```

 And that's it!
 This is the most basic interactive building block of using the IOIO board with Processing.
-This was using the IOIO as a digital output, there are also digital (and analog) inputs.